Logs List¶

 query_string()

-to search log content.
+allows full-text search of log content.

 For more DQL syntax, refer to DQL Definition.